the1lab/1lab/src/index.lagda.md

 for everyone, and we are committed to fostering a kind, welcoming environment**.

-Even though the 1Lab is maintained primarily by [the authors][authors], it is first and foremost a community project.
-The actual formalisation work takes place on [GitHub], but ongoing discussion happens on [Discord].
-We welcome all contributions, though we would kindly ask that anyone submitting a substantial change discuss it on Discord first.
+The 1Lab is a community project.
+You can contribute code on [GitHub] and connect with us on [Discord] or in the `#1lab` channel on [Libera Chat](https://libera.chat/).
+We welcome all contributions, but we kindly ask that more substantial contributions have their design hashed out in one of the chatrooms first.

 [GitHub]: https://github.com/the1lab/1lab
 [Discord]: https://discord.gg/eQDNM26uKP
-[authors]: Authors.html
+[Libera Chat]: https//libera.chat

 We accept contributions in all areas of mathematics, not just the ones which already feature, or the ones listed above.
 Our lack of results in